TeleAI-mcp/core-quiz-platform-rvjb/README.md

-# core-quiz-platform-rvjb
+# Core Quiz Platform Rvjb

-A quiz and trivia platform for modern development workflows
+A quiz and trivia platform for modern development workflows.